 Remind medical staff about the importance of giving medication on time

-Want more advice for what to do when hospitalized with Parkinson’s
+Want more advice on what to do when hospitalized with Parkinson’s